EmilyMayGrout/coatithon_code/code_review/README.txt

 id_file is the filename of the coati ids with their age/sex class

-#files needed for review:
-Pranav - if you want to run the preprocess code, you will need the raw data from the collars (which I didn't give to you yet as each groups data were extracted with different methods).
-So you can start the code review from the plot code, and once that runs and the split_df files are saved somewhere where you can read them in later, you should be able to run the split duration code (run galaxy's code then presedente's code for this, as the durations for both groups are at the end of merge_analysis_presedente_V1.R script)

 preprocessing code (5 files):
+# the preprocessing code puts the raw data into the correct formats for running the analysis (level0)
+# for some of the groups, data were removed for specific individuals (e.g if a collar had fallen off) (level1)

 	       Galaxy -> 'preprocess_gps_lowres.R' and 'preprocess_lowres_remove_wrong_data_level1.R'
 	       Presedente -> 'preprocess_gps_lowres_presedente.R' and 'preprocess_lowres_remove_wrong_data_level1_presedente.R'
 	       Trago -> 'preprocess_Trago.R'